PracticalRust/practical-rust/src/observability/tracing.md

 ## Tracing: the Practice

 Tracing is all about the observability of *per-event data* (~~stolen~~ borrowed from [Brendan Gregg][gregg]).
 It's not about measuring the overall memory usage of your process over time.
-It's not about finding the calculating your egress costs by measuring bandwidth.
-It's all about *events*.
+It's not about whether your disk is full.
+Both of those examples are about high-level system resource monitoring.

+Tracing is all about *events*, and sometimes aggregations over events.
+How many bytes were in the payload for *this request*?
+What was the distribution of payload sizes last month?
+Tracing helps to answer these questions.

 Most applications can be understood as a series of discrete events.
 Often these events are logically independent.
 Any request-reply application is trivially event-based.
 The events are the request-reply pairs.